Swan-Cross is proud to make available a varied collection of quality choral

 Have Yourself a Merry Little Christmas SATB, a capella (or with optional piano accompaniment) Approx. perf. time: 2:15 Prices: |

-This arrangement of the popular song by Hugh Martin and Ralph Blane was commissioned by the Sounds of Praise Singers of Newark, Ohio, for their 2007 Christmas season.
-Intended primarily to be performed as an a capella arrangement, it also has an optional piano accompaniment for those groups who desire to use it.
-I have no recording of a performance yet, so the demos available here are done with electro-acoustic instruments.
-The fermatas near the end are a little messed up on the a capella version, unfortunately (Finale's kind of quirky when it comes to playing back fermatas and such...). |
+Arrangement of the popular song by Hugh Martin and Ralph Blane Commissioned by the Sounds of Praise Singers of Newark, Ohio, for their 2007 Christmas season Performance options: • A capella (primary option) • With piano accompaniment Demos available done with electro-acoustic instruments (Unfortunately, the fermatas near the end are a little messed up on the a capella version—Finale's kind of quirky when it comes to playing back fermatas and such...) |

 |||